Discover Why An S Corporation Is Generally Set Up To Save You Thousands In Taxes – Don’t Miss Out!

 Initial Setup Process

 First, you form a regular corporation or LLC.
-Here's the thing — then, you file Form 2553 with the IRS to elect S Corp status.
+Then, you file Form 2553 with the IRS to elect S Corp status.
 This must be done within 75 days of forming the business or before the tax year begins.

 The process isn't complicated, but timing matters.
 Miss that window, and you might have to wait until the following year to make the change.